a5221985/tutorials/Java/java_multithreading_concurrency_and_performance_optimization.md

 			1. Thread A can access first critical section while Thread B is executing the second critical section
 			2. But both threads cannot execute the same critical section
+		2. Another benefit: We don't have to make the entire method synchronized

+				Object lockingObject = new Object();
+				public void method1() {
+					...
+					... // concurrent execution is allowed
+					synchronized(lockingObject) { // non-concurrent
+						critical section
+					}
+					... // concurrent execution is allowed
+					...
+					...
+				}

+			1. Only a small portion of method can be critical
+				1. We want to minimize the code in the critical section to bare minimum (as small as possible)
+					1. This enables more code to be executed concurrently by different threads
+						1. Less code requires synchronization (maximizes performance)
+3. Example:

+		private static class InventoryCounter {
+			private int items = 0;

+			Object lock = new Object();

+			public void increment() {
+				synchronized(lock) {
+					items++;
+				}
+			}

+			public void decrement() {
+				synchronized(lock) {
+					items--;
+				}
+			}

+			public int getItems() {
+				synchronized(lock) {
+					return items;
+				}
+			}
+		}

+4. Synchronized block is Reentrant
+	1. A thread cannot prevent itself from entering a critical section
+		1. Thread can call synchronized method multiple times
+		2. Thread can call other synchronized methods in the class
+5. Summary:
+	1. Formal definition of concurrency problem
+	2. We now can identify the code that we need to execute atomically, by declaring that code as a critical section

 ### Quiz 6: Critical Section & Synchronization ###
 ### Atomic Operations, Volatile & Metrics Practical Example ###